Steakholder Foods Ltd. (STKH) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for STKH is $5.00, The public float for STKH is 13.06M, and at present, short sellers hold a 0.39% of that float.
-The average trading volume of STKH on July 25, 2023 was 249.44K shares.
+The average price suggested by analysts for STKH is $5.00, The public float for STKH is 13.06M, and currently, shorts hold a 0.41% of that float.
+The average trading volume for STKH on August 01, 2023 was 385.22K shares.

 STKH’s Market Performance

-STKH’s stock has seen a 29.28% increase for the week, with a 15.91% rise in the past month and a 27.53% gain in the past quarter.
-The volatility ratio for the week is 12.15%, and the volatility levels for the past 30 days are at 10.93% for Steakholder Foods Ltd. The simple moving average for the last 20 days is 28.09% for STKH’s stock, with a simple moving average of -4.81% for the last 200 days.
+STKH’s stock has seen a 58.82% increase for the week, with a 95.18% rise in the past month and a 116.75% gain in the past quarter.
+The volatility ratio for the week is 23.86%, and the volatility levels for the past 30 days are at 13.88% for Steakholder Foods Ltd. The simple moving average for the past 20 days is 85.82% for STKH’s stock, with a 53.96% simple moving average for the past 200 days.

-During the last 5 trading sessions, STKH rose by +29.28%, which changed the moving average for the period of 200-days by -45.60% in comparison to the 20-day moving average, which settled at $0.8033.
-In addition, Steakholder Foods Ltd. saw 0.00% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, STKH rose by +58.82%, which changed the moving average for the period of 200-days by -15.18% in comparison to the 20-day moving average, which settled at $0.9108.
+In addition, Steakholder Foods Ltd. saw 58.82% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for STKH